 - Does the proposed development have enough affordable housing that it will help build a diverse and complete city, or will it only attract the wealthy?
 If low-income people will be priced out, and forced to live in suburban areas where transit is much more difficult to provide, then the project could even have a net negative impact on the overall usefulness of transit in the city.
 You may also be forcing low-income people to buy more cars, which is bad for the city and also helps keep them poor.

-Again, these questions apply only to a big project whose evident purpose is predominantly to stimulate development, rather than to serve the city as it is.
+Again, these questions apply only to a big project whose justification lies in stimulating development, not just serving the city as it is.